-Culpability Harm Misconduct took place in a professional context.
-Misconduct took place in front of others.
-Specific targeting of an individual.
-Abuse or exploitation of a vulnerable person or child.
-Causing fear, humiliation and/or anxiety.
-Impact on working life/career of those affected by the misconduct.
-Impact on mental health/wellbeing, whether physical or psychological, of those affected by the misconduct.
-Using position to pursue inappropriate relationship.
-Injury to feelings.
-Misconduct directed at a person in a vulnerable situation or place.
-Misconduct occurred against a background of requests to stop.
-Intention to humiliate.
+- Misconduct took place in a professional context. - ★ Misconduct took place in front of others. - Specific targeting of an individual. - ★ Abuse or exploitation of a vulnerable person or child. - ★ Using position to pursue inappropriate relationship. - ★ Misconduct directed at a person in a vulnerable situation or place. - Misconduct occurred against a background of requests to stop. - Intention to humiliate.